 Byron Writers Festival is set up a bit like a music festival, with six stages that you can move between as you please, featuring panel discussions and conversations.
-If you buy a 3-Day pass or a 1-Day pass you will get access to all sessions happening in the main Festival program for your chosen days (for 3-Day pass holders that’s around 115+ sessions to choose from!).
+In buying a 1-Day pass you will get access to all sessions happening in the main Festival program for your chosen day(s).

 Satellite Events are individually ticketed events during Festival week in venues across the region (a few of them are free).
-Access to Satellite Events is not included in 3-Day and 1-Day passes.
+Access to Satellite Events is not included in 1-Day passes.

 Ticket types and prices are explained here:

-Looking after our locals in 2019!
-Discounted tickets for Sunday – save $55 per ticket – available to residents of the Byron, Ballina, Kyogle, Lismore, Richmond Valley and Tweed council areas.
+Looking after our locals in 2021!
+Discounted tickets for Sunday – save up to $45 per ticket – available to residents of the Byron, Ballina, Kyogle, Lismore, Richmond Valley and Tweed council areas.
 Tickets are available for purchase online, over the phone or from the festival office.
 Purchasers will need to present proof of address (maximum two tickets per person) upon ticket collection at the Festival Box Office.
 Limited release, available until sold out.
-Supported by Stone & Wood

 Workshop and Satellite Event tickets